-- 1. Depending on the device version: Loosen the securing clamp of the connection compartment cover. - 2.
+- 1. Loosen the securing clamp of the connection compartment cover. - 2.
 Unscrew the connection compartment cover. - 3.
-Turn the display module to the desired position: max. $8 \times 45^{\circ}$ in each direction. - 4.
+Turn the display module to the desired position: max. $8 \times 45^{\circ}$ in every direction. - 4.
 Screw on the connection compartment cover. - 5.
-Depending on the device version: Attach the securing clamp of the connection compartment cover.
+Fit the securing clamp of the connection compartment cover.